ocaml/RFCs/Readme.md

 feedback into the RFC document.
 Commenters should try to avoid unnecessary bike-shedding.

+The OCaml development team will moderate these discussions.
+We may delete comments or close pull requests that we feel are not productive.

 ## Merging an RFC

 Once those involved in discussing an RFC think that it is ready to be